robotology/icub-firmware/emBODY/eBcode/arch-arm/mbd/utils/README.md

 The structure of the json goes as follows:

 It's the directory where to paste the code.
-This should point to the `src/model-based-design` directory of the respective `icub-firmware` repo.
+This should point to the `arch-arm\mbd` directory of the respective `icub-firmware` repo.

 You can input the location by pieces in an array.
 The code will join the strings together.